idreaminteractive/go-htmx-01/README.md

 ## Todo

 - Setup proper structure for app startup from wtf project
-- back to go chi + proper routing structure
+    - mostly there, need to move `main.go` into `cmd`
-- add chi logger + other necessary middleware
+- add other chi middleware
 - add todos
 - edit todos
-- unocss + lsp / formatters
+- css? tailwind, uno, sth else?
+- some htmx
+- user login, etc

 # Libraries to Look into